dmitrilosev/replace/README.md

-## Replace all occurrences of substring with new string in files, filenames and dirnames starting from top directory
+## Replaces all occurrences of substring with new string in files, filenames and dirnames starting from top directory

 #### Args